pskl/pskl.github.io/_posts/2010-10-10-ai-progress.markdown

 ### Diffusion models

 At first CLIP was paired with the GANs we knew and loved since the beginning like VQGAN.
 It gave us a pair of goggles to observe the latent world but soon enough we had to rethink the way we develop, so to speak, the digital photographs of latent concepts.
 Soon after the release of a new paper diffusion models took over and rapidly replaced GANs, well, [simply because they seem to work a lot better](https://aurorasolar.com/blog/putting-ai-to-the-test-generative-adversarial-networks-vs-diffusion-models/).
 There we had it: ["Diffusion Models Beat GANs on Image Synthesis"](https://arxiv.org/abs/2105.05233).
 The [math side of it is not boring too](https://towardsdatascience.com/diffusion-models-91b75430ec2).

+## Implications and Ethical Considerations 🤔

+Overall, the recent boom in large language models and image generation tools has exciting implications for a wide range of industries and applications.
+While there are certainly ethical concerns to consider, the potential for these tools to improve and augment human capabilities is undeniable.
+It will be interesting!

+### The competitive edge of schizopoasting

+LLMs make it easy to generate your average normal descriptive text or basic stories.
+This evolution brings more value to the specificities of human writing including extreme aversion to cohesive language and [schizoposting](https://knowyourmeme.com/editorials/meme-insider/schizoposting-on-the-rise-trollge-pill-time-and-i-hate-the-antichrist).
+Humans posters have to post better and better.

 ### How will generative image models might affect creativity?